Whiseb/VerySynh/docs/contributing.md

 # Contributing to VerySynh

+Thank you for your interest in **VerySynh**.

-VerySynh is an open architecture project.
-Contributions are welcome within the terms of the license (CC BY-NC-ND 4.0).
+VerySynh is an open architectural project.
+Contributions, discussions, and constructive criticism are welcome under the terms of the **CC BY-NC-SA 4.0** license.

+---

+# Current Stage

-## This project is currently an architectural specification
+VerySynh is currently an **architectural specification**.

-There is no production code yet.
-The goal of this stage is to validate and improve the architecture through discussion.
+There is no production-ready implementation yet.
+The current goal is to validate, refine, and strengthen the architecture through discussion, peer review, and future prototyping.

-## How to contribute

-- **Discuss the architecture.** Open an Issue with your thoughts, questions, or criticism.
-- **Review the specification.** `architecture.md` and `theory.md` contain the full design.
-If you see a gap or a flaw, open an Issue or start a Discussion.
-- **Cite and share.** You are free to share and cite VerySynh with proper attribution, as long as it is non-commercial and you do not distribute modified versions.

-## What is not allowed (under CC BY-NC-ND)

-- Commercial use without written permission from the author.
-- Distribution of modified versions of the architecture without written permission.
+---

+# How You Can Contribute

+### Discuss the architecture

+Open an **Issue** or start a **Discussion** to share ideas, ask questions, challenge assumptions, or propose alternative approaches.

+### Review the documentation

+The complete specification is available in:

+- `OVERVIEW_EN.md`
+- `docs/architecture.md`
+- `docs/theory.md`

+If you identify inconsistencies, missing concepts, or possible improvements, please let us know.

+### Improve the project

+You are welcome to contribute:

+- documentation improvements;
+- diagrams and visualizations;
+- prototype implementations;
+- benchmarks and experiments;
+- examples and use cases.

+### Share and cite

+You are encouraged to share, reference, and build upon VerySynh for **non-commercial purposes**, provided that:

+- appropriate attribution is given;
-- Creating derivative works without written permission.
+- derivative works are released under the **same CC BY-NC-SA 4.0 license**.

+---

-## Code of Conduct
+# Code of Conduct

 - Be respectful.
-- Critique the architecture, not the author.
+- Critique ideas, not people.
 - Assume good faith.
+- Keep discussions constructive and evidence-based.

+---

-## Contact
+# Contact

-- Telegram: @mindress
-- Open an Issue or start a Discussion in this repository.
+- Open an **Issue** for bug reports or architectural questions.
+- Start a **Discussion** for broader design conversations.
+- Telegram: **@mindress**